tbm/homepage/pages/debian/kirkwood/qnap/ts-219/upgrade.md

 <img src = "../images/r_ts219p.jpg" class="border" alt="Open QNAP TS-219" width="148" height="188" />
 </div>

-Debian 10 (buster) is the last release to support QNAP TS-21x/TS-22x devices.
+Debian 10 (buster) was the last release to support QNAP TS-21x/TS-22x devices.
 These devices are not supported in Debian 11 (bullseye).

 The reason is that the Linux kernel no longer fits into flash memory.